yayuchen/melbourne_housing/README.md

 All the finding can be found on this post.

 ### Licensing:
-You can find the Licensing for the data and other descriptive information at the [**Kaggle link**](https://www.kaggle.com/dansbecker/melbourne-housing-snapshot).
+You can find the Licensing for the data and other descriptive information at this [**Kaggle link**](https://www.kaggle.com/dansbecker/melbourne-housing-snapshot).
 Otherwise, feel free to use the code here as you would like!